clearly-tyler-whitney/sshkey-dupedetect/README.md

 - **Performance:**
   - Adjust the `--rate-limit` and `--concurrency` options based on your network environment and system capabilities.
   - High concurrency levels can consume significant system resources.

+- **Docker on macOS and Windows:**
+  - The `--network host` option is not supported on Docker for macOS and Windows due to limitations in the Docker network stack.
+  - You may need to run the scanner directly on your host system to scan local networks on these platforms.

 - **Understanding the Output:**
   - The program reports SSH host key fingerprints (SHA256) that are used by multiple hosts.